Stock Trading Platform UK 2023 – Low Fees Platforms Compared

 Then, it’s just a case of deciding how much you wish to invest in the IPO, and Hargreaves Lansdown will take care of the rest.
-Additionally, this popular online broker is also one of the best platforms for research and analysis.
+Additionally, this popular online broker is also one of the well-known platforms for research and analysis.
 You’ll find detailed market insights, stock price analysis, and fundamental research tools – all of which can be accessed free.

 You don’t, however, need to open an account with Hargreaves to read its research materials.
 Nevertheless, if you do decide to proceed with this broker, the minimum deposit is just £1 – which you fund with your UK debit card.
 The platform offers thousands of shares and is regulated by the FCA.
 Your capital is also protected by the FSCS.

-Best Stock Trading Platform UK Fees Comparison
+Stock Trading Platform UK Fees Comparison

 |Trading Platform||Share Dealing Fee||CFD Stock Trading Fee||Platform Fee|